templ-fun/evm-protocol/README.md

 - Static analysis: `npm run slither` (requires Slither in PATH)
 - Property fuzzing: Echidna via Docker (optional; see below)

+## Safety & Disclaimers
+- Vanilla ERC‑20 access token only: the access token must be a standard, non‑rebasing ERC‑20 with no transfer‑fees or hooks.
+Protocol accounting assumes exact transfer amounts; using non‑standard tokens will desync balances and can break claims/withdrawals.
+The contracts do not enforce this; deploy scripts and the factory print warnings.
+Choose a vanilla token.
+- No external audit yet: these contracts have not undergone an independent, third‑party audit.
+Treat deployments as experimental and keep join fees/treasury exposure low until at least one serious audit is completed.

 ### High‑Load Stress Test
 - Run only the heavy suite: `npm run test:load`
 - Configure joiner count with `TEMPL_LOAD`.
 Examples: